Unbiased estimators for random design regression: Abstract

 \section{Abstract}

 In linear regression we wish to estimate the optimum linear least squares predictor for a distribution over $d$-dimensional input points and real-valued responses, based on a small sample.
 Under standard random design analysis, where the sample is drawn i.i.d.~from the input distribution, the least squares solution for that sample can be viewed as the natural estimator of the optimum.
-Unfortunately, this estimator almost always incurs an undesirable bias coming from the randomness of the input points.
+Unfortunately, this estimator almost always incurs an undesirable bias coming from the randomness of the input points, which is a significant bottleneck in model averaging.
 In this paper we show that it is possible to draw a non-i.i.d.~sample of input points such that, regardless of the response model, the least squares solution is an unbiased estimator of the optimum.
-Moreover, this sample can be produced efficiently by augmenting a previously drawn i.i.d.~sample with an additional set of $d$ points drawn jointly from the input distribution rescaled by the squared volume spanned by the points.
+Moreover, this sample can be produced efficiently by augmenting a previously drawn i.i.d.~sample with an additional set of $d$ points, drawn jointly according to a certain determinantal point process constructed from the input distribution rescaled by the squared volume spanned by the points.
 Motivated by this, we develop a theoretical framework for studying volume-rescaled sampling, and in the process prove a number of new matrix expectation identities.
-We use them to show that for any input distribution and $\epsilon>0$ there is a random design consisting of $O(d\log d+ d/\epsilon)$ points from which an unbiased estimator can be constructed whose square loss over the entire distribution is with high probability bounded by $1+\epsilon$ times the loss of the optimum.
-We provide efficient algorithms for generating such unbiased estimators in a number of practical settings and support our claims experimentally.
+We use them to show that for any input distribution and $\epsilon>0$ there is a random design consisting of $O(d\log d+ d/\epsilon)$ points from which an unbiased estimator can be constructed whose expected square loss over the entire distribution is bounded by $1+\epsilon$ times the loss of the optimum.

-In one such setting, we let the input distribution be uniform over a given set of $n\gg d$ points.
-Here, random design corresponds to drawing a sample from a large dataset.
-In this context, a volume-based sampling distribution was previously known to offer an unbiased least squares estimator which achieves a $1+\epsilon$ loss approximation.
-Our results improve on this estimator by reducing the required sample size from $O(d^2/\epsilon)$ to $O(d\log d+d/\epsilon)$ and the time complexity from $O(nd^3/\epsilon)$ to $O(nd\log n + d^4\log d + d^3/\epsilon)$.
+We provide efficient algorithms for constructing such unbiased estimators in a number of practical settings.
+In one such setting, we let the input distribution be uniform over a large dataset of $n\gg d$ points.
+Here, we obtain the first unbiased least squares estimator that can be constructed in time nearly-linear in the data size, resulting in strong guarantees for model averaging.
+We achieve these computational gains by introducing a new algorithmic technique, called distortion-free intermediate sampling, which is the first method to enable sampling from determinantal point processes in time polynomial in the sample size.